MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-api-user-identifier-guidance.md

 The following shows the correct and incorrect ways of entering the user identifier in UserGroup.XML:

-In this case, our user has the following identifiers:
+In these examples, the user has the following identifiers:

 - **UPN**: robert@contoso.com
 - **Email**: robert.downey@contoso.com.